Ecocraft-2022/GigaBlockIncorporated/README.md

 <div id="introduction"/>

 ## **GigaBlockIncorporated - Ecocraft**
-Main purpose of this plugin it to widen general knowledge about pollution an its negative effects.
-We decided to show how pollution affects certain areas of the word so this plugin is mend to be played on map that resembles earth such as maps found [here](https://earth.motfe.net/map-downloads/).
-In plugin showcase we decided to use map in scale 1:1000.
-We also used open source [api](https://aqicn.org/) to fetch pollution data in different parts of the world.
-But pollution is not only feature.
+The main purpose of this plugin is to broaden the general knowledge on pollution and its negative impacts.
+We decided to show how pollution affects certain areas of the word so this plugin is mended to be played on a map that resembles earth such as maps found [here](https://earth.motfe.net/map-downloads/).
+In plugin showcase we decided to use maps in scale 1:1000.
+We also used the open source [api](https://aqicn.org/) to retrieve pollution information from different parts of the world.

 <div id="pollution"/>

 ## **Pollution**

-This feature is supposed to show how pollution affect everything around us, and how strongly we affect environment and the other way.Basic principle behind pollution are [regions](#regions).
+This feature is supposed to show how pollution affects everything around us, and how strongly we affect the environment and the other way.
+The core principle underlying pollution are [regions] (#regions).
 Every region has certain attributes.
-In this section we will examine [global](#global-pollution) and [local](#local-pollution) pollution.Pollution that is taken into account is **overall pollution** - this is the sum of local and global pollution.
-There are three levels of pollution - low pollution (has no negative effects), medium pollution (has some negative effects) and high pollution (has game changing effects).
-Look at [this](#pollution-effects) for further information about pollution effects.
+In this section, we will focus on [global] (#global-pollution) and [local] (#local-pollution) pollution.The pollution accounted for is **overallpollution** - the sum of local and global pollution.
+There are three levels of pollution - low pollution (has no negative effects), moderate pollution (has certain negative effects) and high pollution (has revolutionary effects).
+Look at [this] (#pollution-effects) for further information about pollution effects.

 <div id="global-pollution"/>

 ## **Global Pollution**

-Global Pollution is fetched from api, and it cannot be changed by player - its the base pollution level for given [region](#regions).
-Global pollution value is the vale from the station situated nearest [regions](#regions) centre so it actual vale may be offset or does not match with actual geo location.
+Global Pollution is fetched from API, and it cannot be changed by player - it's the base pollution level for given [region] (#regions).
+Global pollution value is the value from the station situated in nearest [regions] (#regions) centre so its actual value may be offset or does not match with actual Geo location.

 <div id="local-pollution"/>